diegovallejossalas/diegovallejossalas.github.io/_posts/2021-06-16-attrition_analyzing_and_modeling.markdown

 Before I finish, I want to thank you for the time you spent reading this.
-I would love any feedback and if you are interested In the Human Resources world too or have any question, feel free to contact me on LinkedIn [](https://www.linkedin.com/in/diegoval/).
+I would love any feedback and if you are interested In the Human Resources world too or have any question, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/diegoval/).